GaloisInc/cryptol/docs/RefMan/_build/html/_sources/FFI.rst.txt

   foreign add : [32] -> [32] -> [32]

 The C code must first be compiled into a dynamically loaded shared library.
-When Cryptol loads the module, it will look for a shared library in the same directory as the Cryptol module, with the same name as the Cryptol file but with a different file extension.
+When Cryptol loads the module containing the ``foreign`` declaration, it will look for a shared library in the same directory as the Cryptol module, with the same name as the Cryptol file but with a different file extension.
 The exact extension it uses is platform-specific:

 * On Linux, it looks for the extension ``.so``.
 * On macOS, it looks for the extension ``.dylib``.